barsanuphe/endive/SPEC.md

 - [x] the hash of retail epubs can be checked to detect unwanted modifications.
 - [x] tags can be added to epubs.
 - [x] the database must be easily exportable and searchable (JSON).
+- [x] the database is automatically backed up if modified (versioned with git).
 - [x] the database can contain the date when the epub was read.
 - [x] when a metadata field is defined in both the epub metadata and the database, endive must use the database version.